CIA headquarters shooting: Shootings

-At around 8a.m. on January 25, 1993, Kansi stopped a borrowed brown Datsun station wagon behind a number of vehicles waiting at a red traffic light on the eastbound side of Route 123, Fairfax County.
+At around 8:00 a.m., on January 25, 1993, Kansi stopped a borrowed brown Datsun station wagon behind a number of vehicles waiting at a red traffic light on the eastbound side of Route 123, Fairfax County.
 The vehicles were waiting to make a left turn into the main entrance of CIA headquarters.
 Kansi emerged from his vehicle with an AK-47 semi-automatic rifle, and proceeded to move among the lines of vehicles, firing a total of 10 rounds into them, killing Lansing H. Bennett, 66, and Frank Darling, 28.
 Three others were left with gunshot wounds.
 Darling was shot first and later received additional gunshot wounds to the head after Kansi shot the other people.
 According to a CIA release, "all the victims were full-time or contract employees with the agency."
 No other details were revealed.

 During his later confession, Kansi said that he only stopped firing because "there wasn't anybody else left to shoot", and that he only shot male passengers because, as a Muslim, "it would be against [his] religion to shoot females".
 He was surprised at the lack of an armed response: "I thought I will be arrested, or maybe killed in a shootout with CIA guards or police."

 Kansi climbed back into his vehicle and drove to a nearby park.
 After 90 minutes of waiting, he realized that he was not being actively sought and drove back to his Reston apartment.
 At the time, reports said police were looking for a white male in his twenties, and the shooting was not thought to be directly connected to the CIA.
 He hid the rifle in a green plastic bag under a sofa, went to a McDonald's to eat, and booked into a Days Inn for the night.
 He learned from CNN news reports that police had misidentified his vehicle and did not have his license plate number.
 The next morning, he took a flight to Quetta.
 Kansi stated his motive in a prison interview with CNN affiliate WTTG Fox 5: "I was real angry with the policy of the U.S. government in the Middle East, particularly toward the Palestinian people."